The Correctional Facility

-The Corrections is an illustrated novella updating Dante Alighieri’s 700-year-old classic The Inferno.
+The Correctional Facility is an illustrated novella updating Dante Alighieri’s 700-year-old classic The Inferno.
 Our guide however is not Virgil but Walt Whitman and Dante’s flaming pits are succeeded by modern brutalist prison architecture.
 Many of the sins of Dante’s time persist today, but mankind has scaled old ones and added new ones.
 Invention, technology, economics, and politics have nuanced and scaled our concept of evil.

 A novella by Bill Schubart